danthedaniel/danthedaniel.github.io/content/posts/type-level-api-client.md

 ## Part 1 - Models

-The architecture of the app this was built for has a NextJS/React front-end, with a NestJS/TypeORM back end (yes, Nest/Next gets very confusing to talk about).
+The architecture of the app this was built for has a NextJS/React front-end, with a NestJS/TypeORM back-end (Nest/Next gets very confusing to talk about).

-Most of the data that gets chucked over the wire to the front end originates in the model layer.
+Most of the data that gets chucked to the front end originates in the model layer.
 So if I'm going to use models in the API I want their property's types propogated all the way to the front-end.

 ### Requirements: